top of page

 "As we transcend spiritually, we realize the importance of raising psychic vibrations and abilities."

-Lord Krishna in the 6th chapter Dhyana Yoga of Bhagavad Gita has propounded Asta Angas (8 elements): Yamas, Niyamas, Asanas, Dhayana, Dharana, Pranayama, Pratyahara and Samadhi.
+Lord Krishna in the 6th chapter Dhyana Yoga of Bhagavad Gita has propounded Asta Angas (8 elements): Yama, Niyama, Asana, Dhyana, Dharana, Pranayama, Pratyahara and Samadhi.
+Maharshi Patanjali gave a detailed information in his book - Patanjali Yoga Sutras.

 Let's understand each Anga (element) of Ashtanga Yoga as explained in Bhagavad Gita & Patanjali Yoga Sutras:

-3. Pratyahara: We receive negative energies from air, water, food and through aura interaction of various persons.
-As a spiritual person interacts with persons with negative energies, or consume air, food and water he grasps them, in turn it adversely affects his spiritual as well as his physical health.
-This reduces his psychic vibrations and affects psychic abilities.
-Pratyahara is all about preventing these hazards by consuming hygienic food, water and interacting with spiritually minded people, and discussing spiritual positive stuffs.
+3. Pratyahara: We absorb negative energies from the air, water, food, and through the aura interactions with various individuals.
+When a spiritual person encounters those with negative energies, or consumes air, food, and water that are not pure, they absorb these energies, which can negatively impact their spiritual and physical health.
+This diminishes their psychic vibrations and can impair psychic abilities.
+Pratyahara focuses on avoiding these risks by consuming hygienic food and water, interacting with spiritually inclined individuals, and engaging in positive spiritual discussions.

 [Neem Karoli Maharaj Ji is a great Indian mystic who transformed the lives of Steve Jobs and Mark Zuckerberg.
 Karoli is the village where our beloved Maharaj Ji got enlightened.
 Neem Karoli Maharaj Ji strongly propounded Bhakti Yoga.]